 Car rental in Norway – things to know about renting a car in Norway

 The good news is, if you’re traveling with multiple people, renting a car in Norway is going to be a lot cheaper than relying on public transport here.
+Plus driving in Norway is really easy, as the roads are all well-maintained and there’s very little traffic.
 Of course the bad news is, it’s still going to be expensive.

 At least, a car rental in Norway is going to cost more than rentals in southern Europe where you can get a car for like $50 per week.
 But!
 If you book well in advance you can actually get some really good deals on car rentals in Norway too.